sivajrm/chat_app/README.md

 The `ChatDriver` class acts as the main driver of the application.
 Responsibilities include:

-* Initializing necessary service classes and agents
+* Initializing necessary service classes and agents.
+Choose the user-bot and ai-bot to use for this interaction
 * Managing conversation flow
 * Detecting off-topic responses
-* Detecting end-of-conversation events
+* Detecting end-of-conversation events (bye or exit or quit or goodbye or see you)

 ### 4. Off-Topic Check